Published on 19th March 2021

 Bayer’s Aviator (bixafen + prothioconazole) and Ascra (bixafen + fluopyram + prothioconazole) are formulated to provide the correct ratio of SDHI to azole, making them sustainable and cost-effective options.
 They both have Bayer’s Leafshield formulation technology, which uses a unique combination of adjuvants to improve crop coverage, leaf penetration and movement of active ingredients within the leaf.

-Ascra is the best all-round option for T1 with good efficacy on all key disease including Septoria, Yellow rust and Eyespot.
+Ascra is a great option for T1 with good efficacy on all key disease including Septoria, Yellow rust and Eyespot.
 It can also reduce the need for a mildewicide.
 It offers good flexibility where you can adjust the dose rate to suit the circumstance.
 1.0 L/ha will provide good control at T1 and it can be increased to 1.2 L/ha if there is an increased threat of disease.

 Aviator is a cost-effective option on crops with lower disease pressure or where Eyespot is of particular concern due to the higher loading of PTZ.